Sweet Potato Rustic bread buns Recipe

 Directions

 1. .
-YEAST liquid: In a medium sized glass measuring cup, pour the warm (112F/44C) water and add to it the sugar and granular yeast.
-Give it a good stir to dissolve and place it into a draft-free area like a turned off oven.
+YEAST liquid: In a medium sized measuring cup, pour the warm water (~110F/ 43C).
+Add the sugar and yeast to the water.
+Give it a good whisk to dissolve.
+Lightly cover with plastic wrap and place it into a draft-free area like a turned off oven.
 Let the yeast properly foam and activate for about 10 minutes.

-2. .
-DOUGH: Place the 'sifted' flour, ground flaxseed and salt into a mixing bowl of a food processor.
-Use the dough attachment and adjust to a medium speed (#2 for most).
+3. .
+DOUGH: Place the flour, flaxseed and salt into the mixing bowl of a food processor / mixer.
+Use the dough attachment and adjust to a MEDIUM speed (#2 for most).
 Start whirling the flour mix before very slowly pouring the yeast liquid through the top spout.
-Now, add the sweet potato purée.
+Now, gradually pour in the egg, sweet potato mix.
 The dough is ready pretty quickly as it pulls back from the sides of the bowl and forms a ball.
-Afterwards, pour the oil down the same spout.
-The dough is now ready.

-3. .
-DOUGH at REST: Turn the dough into a large and lightly oiled bowl and let it rise uncovered into the draft-free oven.
-In addition, place a smaller bowl of water alongside so that the dough stays moist without drying out.
-Let it rise and double for about 1 hour.
-Take the dough out to "punch" down in order to release its gases.
-Place the bowl back into the oven to have it continue rising for another 15 minutes.
+Let the machine run for another 3 minutes.

 4. .
+PROOF - DOUGH at REST: .
+Turn the dough into a large and generously oiled bowl.
+Let it rise with a plastic wrap tightly covering the bowl, topped with a tea towel.
+Place it into a draft-free oven and let it rise to double for 1 hour.
+Take the dough out to "punch" it down in order to release its gases.
+Place the covered bowl back into the oven to have it continue rising for another 15 minutes .

+5. .
 ASSEMBLY: Lightly oil a very large, rectangular pan.
-Use a parchment paper to place the risen dough and slice it into 16 even pieces.
-With lightly floured hands, roll each piece into rustic balls and sparingly place them in the pan with some space in between.
-Cover the pan with a towel and give them a chance to rise again during another hour.
+Then, lightly flour a parchment paper to place the risen dough.
+Roll it into a log and slice it into 16 even pieces.
+Roll each piece into rustic balls and sparingly place them in the pan with reasonable space in between.
+Cover the pan with an oiled plastic wrap and then also add a towel over top.
+This time, give them a chance to rise on the counter.
+A proper rising will take 1-1/2 hours.

-5. .
+6. .
 BAKE: Position rack at the bottom of the oven.
 Pre-heat the oven to a hot 350F/180C/Gas4.
-Bake for 30 minutes or until the buns are golden.
-Once baked, gently pull them apart and serve.
+BAKE for 30 minutes in a dark pan or 25 minutes in a lighter one.
+The buns should have turned golden brown.

 Toolbox